kazukasahara/kasaharalab.com/index.md

 # Welcome to the Kasahara Lab!
 {: .display-5}
 <br>
-We are part of the [Department of Bioengineering and Therapeutic Sciences](http://bts.ucsf.edu/), the [Macromolecular Structure Group](http://msg.ucsf.edu/), and the [California Institute of Quantitative Biosciences (QB3)](http://qb3.org/).
+We are part of the [Nutrition, Metabolism and Health Programme](https://www.ntu.edu.sg/medicine/research/research-programmes/nutrition-metabolism-health), the [Microbiome Medicine Programme](https://www.ntu.edu.sg/medicine/research/research-programmes/microbiome-medicine) at the [Lee Kong Chian School of Medicine](https://www.ntu.edu.sg/medicine), [Nanyang Technological University](https://www.ntu.edu.sg).
 {: .welcomefont}

-Research in the lab is focused on discovering the fundamental principles of macromolecular structure and dynamics.
-We are interested in defining conformational states that are essential for function and understanding how conformational transitions couple to biological mechanisms.
+Research in the lab is focused on discovering novel diet-microbiome-host interactions that affect cardiometabolic diseases.
+We are interested in designing gut microbiota-targeted interventions for prevention and treatment of non-communicable diseases.
 {: .welcomefont}

-We are located in Genentech Hall at the Mission Bay Campus of UCSF.
+We are located in CSB (Clinical Science Building) at the Novena Campus of LKCMedicine, NTU (Nanyang Technological University), Singapore.
 {: .welcomefont}